Jtboone1/triangles/README.md

-# triangles
+# Triangles
+## Working through the examples at learnopengl.com

-Screwing around with OpenGL
+Screwing around with OpenGL triangles.